Cost of LivingUpdated May 2026

 Premium pricing in Rogers doesn't always mean better quality — verify that you're paying for substance, not just branding.

-Cost of Living Cost Trends in Rogers
+Cost of Living Trends in Rogers

-Cost of Living costs in Rogers have been relatively stable over the past 12-24 months.
+Cost of Living in Rogers have been relatively stable over the past 12-24 months.
 The primary drivers in Rogers: stabilizing supply chains, increased competition among providers, and moderate demand growth.
 Looking ahead, Rogers's demographic stability should keep costs predictable, though national factors like interest rates and regulatory changes could shift the picture.

 The Bottom Line

-The bottom line on cost of living in Rogers: you're looking at $2,287 to $5,031 $/mo, which is roughly in line with national averages — no surprises, no bargains.
+The bottom line on cost of living in Rogers: you're looking at $2,908 to $4,767 $/mo, which is roughly in line with national averages — no surprises, no bargains.
 The smartest move: get at least 3 estimates from different professionals, compare not just price but reputation and guarantees, and budget 15-20% above your best estimate for contingencies.
 This page is updated quarterly with the latest available data from federal sources.

 Compare Rogers with Other Cities

-See how cost of living costs compare in nearby markets.
+See how cost of living compare in nearby markets.

 vs Fayettevillevs Springfieldvs TulsaAll cities for Cost of Living

-Compare Cost of Living Costs in Nearby Cities
+Compare Cost of Living in Nearby Cities

 Related Cost of Living in Rogers